ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Note: the exercises are split into two separate tasks (B1 and B2).
 We suggest that you take a look at B2 first, as it requires a bit more runtime on your computer.
 While B2 is running, you can get started on B1.

+# B0.
+Copy the files to your home directory
+Data for the exercises is located in the folder `/mnt/lectures/denbi/denbi_Annotation_practical`.

+Copy that folder to your $HOME directory:
+`cp -R /mnt/lectures/denbi/denbi_Annotation_practical $HOME`

 # B1.
 Genome Browsers
 Genome browsers are an important tool for anyone working with eukaryote genome sequences.
 They can help visualize rich data sets and are often critical to the biological interpretation of findings from wet-lab or sequencing experiments.
 It is important to familiarize yourself with these resources so you understand what kind of features can be annotated and where to find this type of information.